 EP4R antagonist (DT-9081)

-We have designed a small molecule drug candidate DT-9081 which is progressing towards the clinic.
-Together with tumor profiling, we translate preclinical biomarkers monitoring target engagement and efficacy to support clinical development and cancer type prioritization.
+Domain has designed a small molecule drug candidate DT-9081 which is progressing towards the clinic.
+Together with tumor profiling, the company has translated a complete and robust biomarker strategy monitoring target engagement and efficacy to support clinical development and cancer type prioritization.